GillesBouissac/blender-amf/README.rst

 Blender addon to export objects from Additive Manufacturing Format **AMF**

-To ease the transfer of multiple grouped objects from Blender to PrusaSlicer
+To ease the transfer of multiple grouped objects from Blender to PrusaSlicer.
 This is a very simple implementation only meshes are exported for now.

 Features
 --------